ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

     Or, if you don't want/need a background service you can just run: mongod --config /usr/local/etc/mongod.conf

+Run the second command to start the server.
+Note that, every time you restart your computer, you'll have to run this command again.
+If you prefer to have Mongo start automatically every time you start your computer, you can run the first command instead.

+When running locally, you don't need a username or a password.
+You should use the following connection string (MongoDB URI) (set `<PROJECTNAME>` to anything you like, it doesn't matter as long as it's unique):

+    mongodb://localhost/<PROJECTNAME>

 (You'll find instructions on installing and running Mongo on windows [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/).)

+### Step 2.
+Connecting Mongoose to MongoDB

 Once Mongo is installed and running, let's try connecting to it inside our application.
 Install Mongoose by running: